 Privacy and Security for a Post-Quantum World

-7Tunnels has the opportunity to solve a key element of the worldwide cybersecurity crisis.
-Executed effectively, our unique approach makes 7Tunnels the most secure encryption currently available for any business, government, or personal communications application requiring absolute security.
+7Tunnels has dedicated its efforts and resources to solving the most critical element of the worldwide cybersecurity crisis.
+Embedded properly, 7Tunnels technologies can provide the most secure encryption solution available for business, finance, government, or personal applications requiring absolute security.

-David is an internationally recognized serial entrepreneur, designer, engineer, and expert in marketing and branding.
-He has built successful companies in industries ranging from electronics and automotive to fashion and sport.
-He has created iconic technologies, products, vehicles, and brands for Ferrari, U.S. Ski Team, Columbia Sportswear, Ben & Jerry’s, Nike and Porsche.
-He was the subject of the PBS documentary, “Human Power,” about his work engineering and designing high-speed vehicles, and his products have been sold around the world under the David Wiener Ventures, DWV Entertainment, DW Collection, Landspeeder, Soundtube and Aphex brands.
+David is an internationally recognized serial entrepreneur, successfully applying his background in design, engineering, manufacturing and business to create innovations and subsequent M&A deals for each project he tackles.
+David has built successful companies in industries ranging from electronics and automotive to software and sport.
+He has created iconic technologies and programs for Ferrari, Aphex, Porsche, the U.S. Ski Team, Columbia, Ben & Jerry’s and Nike, injecting engineering advances and user-centric features to advance the best-of-class approach that defines DWV’s approach to constant innovation.
+David was the subject of the PBS documentary, “Human Power,” and his technologies, products and patents have been sold around the world.

 A three-decade veteran of the aviation insurance business, John has deep knowledge and experience related to both private and corporate aerospace, as well as defense and environmental contracting.
 He has experience working for leaders including AIG, Gulf Insurance Group (a division of Citigroup), Aon Aviation and IOA.
 He has a thorough knowledge of aircraft operations and has designed risk management and analysis programs for all sectors of the aerospace industry.
 He is a former Vice Chairman of the NBAA Insurance Committee and is a frequent guest speaker at both NBAA and Risk and Insurance Management Society meetings.